8pz/tradingview-indicators/README.md

 all scripts under this project is listed under: **CC BY-NC 4.0**

-please contact me at @onasn on tele for commercial use
+contact me @onasn on tele for commercial use